chandan-kr-pandey/Investment-Calculator/README.md

- Investment Calculator which is a powerful financial tool that empowers users to make informed investment decisions.
+ Investment Calculator project is a  financial tool that empowers users to make informed investment decisions.
 * Purpose :
   The Investment Calculator is designed to assist users in planning and evaluating their investments.
   Users input essential parameters, including: